Zhetessov/Antenna-Design-for-CubeSat/README.md

 # Patch Antenna Design and Simulation in HFSS

-This repository contains the simulation results of a microstrip patch antenna designed and analyzed using **Ansys HFSS**.
+This repository contains the design and simulation results of a microstrip patch antenna developed for CubeSat communication systems using Ansys HFSS.
-The project focuses on antenna geometry design, impedance matching, and radiation characteristics at the target frequency.
+The project focuses on antenna geometry optimization, impedance matching, and radiation performance in the Ku-band.

 ## Highlights